By Dr. Mercola

 Most fish in restaurants is also farm-raised, which you definitely want to avoid.

 Even the healthiest restaurant meals are typically loaded with calories as well.
-According to a registered dietician and representative for the American Dietetic Association, restaurant meals average between 1,000 to 1,500 calories, and because they're served in gigantic portions, you're likely to eat more than you would at home.
+According to a registered dietitian and representative for the American Dietetic Association, restaurant meals average between 1,000 to 1,500 calories, and because they're served in gigantic portions, you're likely to eat more than you would at home.
 The end result is that eating out often means you're typically eating low-quality food at a premium price to your health.

 Strategies to Stretch Your Food Budget

 Only when you eat at home can you control the ingredients that go into your body, and doing this is an unbreakable rule if you value your health.
-Rather than wasting money on expensive cereal boxes and bags of chips, put your money toward foods that will serve your health well, such as raw organic dairy, cage-free organic eggs, fresh vegetables and fermented foods you make at home (fermented foods are incredibly economical because you can use a portion of one batch to start the next).
+Rather than wasting money on expensive cereal boxes and bags of chips, put your money toward foods that will serve your health well, such as raw organic dairy, cage-free organic eggs, fresh vegetables, and fermented foods you make at home (fermented foods are incredibly economical because you can use a portion of one batch to start the next).

 The following strategies will also make it easier to eat well at home, even on a tight budget:

 - Identify Person to Prepare Meals.
 Someone has to invest some time in the kitchen.
-It will be necessary for either you, your spouse, some other family member or someone you pay to prepare the meals from locally grown healthful foods.
+It will be necessary for either you, your spouse, some other family member, or someone you pay to prepare the meals from locally grown healthful foods.

 - Become resourceful: This is an area where your grandmother can be a wealth of information, as how to use up every morsel of food and stretch out a good meal was common knowledge to generations past.
-Seek to get back to the basics of cooking -- using the bones from a roast chicken to make stock for a pot of soup, extending a Sunday roast to use for weekday dinners, learning how to make hearty stews from inexpensive cuts of meat, using up leftovers and so on.
+Seek to get back to the basics of cooking -- using the bones from a roast chicken to make stock for a pot of soup, extending a Sunday roast to use for weekday dinners, learning how to make hearty stews from inexpensive cuts of meat, using up leftovers, and so on.

 - Plan your meals: If you fail to plan you are planning to fail.
 This is essential, as you will need to be prepared for mealtimes in advance to be successful.
-Ideally this will involve scouting out your local farmer's markets for in-season produce that is priced to sell, and planning your meals accordingly, but you can also use this same premise with supermarket sales.
+Ideally, this will involve scouting out your local farmer's markets for in-season produce that is priced to sell, and planning your meals accordingly, but you can also use this same premise with supermarket sales.

 You can generally plan a week of meals at a time, make sure you have all ingredients necessary on hand, and then do any prep work you can ahead of time so that dinner is easy to prepare if you're short on time in the evenings.

 It is no mystery that you will be eating lunch around noon every day so rather than rely on fast food at work, before you go to bed make a plan as to what you are going to take to work the next day.
-This is a marvelous simple strategy that will let you eat healthier, especially it you take healthy food from home in.
+This is a marvelous simple strategy that will let you eat healthier, especially if you take healthy food from home in.

 - Buy organic animal foods.
 The most important foods to buy organic are animal, not vegetable, products (meat, eggs, butter, etc.), because animal foods tend to concentrate pesticides in higher amounts.
 If you cannot afford to buy all of your food organic, opt for organic animal foods first.